kdubois/quarkus-langchain4j-podman-ai-instructlab/README.md

 }
 ```

 In the above example, we are going to retry up to 3 times to call the inference server with a delay of 100ms between attempts.
-If after 3 times we still don't have a successful response, the AssistantForInstrctLabFallback class will be called, which will return a simple failure string.
+If after 3 times we still don't have a successful response, the AssistantForInstructLabFallback class will be called, which will return a simple failure string.

 ## Going further